-We have a history of losses, and we cannot be certain that we will sustain profitability.
+We cannot be certain that we will sustain profitability.

-Although we generated net income of \$4.3 million for the year ended December 31, 2021, we have historically incurred net losses since our inception.
-For the year ended December 31, 2020, we incurred a net loss of \$8.5 million.
-As of December 31, 2021, we had an accumulated deficit of \$152.8 million.
 While our products offer unique benefits over other industry memory technologies, the rate of adoption of our products and our ability to capture market share from legacy technologies is uncertain.
 Our revenue may also be adversely impacted by a number of other possible reasons, many of which are outside our control, including business conditions that adversely affect the semiconductor memory industry resulting in a decline in end market demand for our products, adverse impacts resulting from the COVID-19 pandemic, increased competition, ongoing supply chain constraints, or our failure to capitalize on growth opportunities.
 We also rely on achieving specific cost reduction targets that have uncertainty in their timing and magnitude.
 We may also incur unforeseen expenses in the ongoing operation of our business that cause us to exceed our operational spending plan.
-As a result, our ability to generate sufficient revenue growth and/or controlling expenses to transition to profitability and generate consistent positive cash flows is uncertain.
+As a result, our ability to generate sufficient revenue growth and/or control expenses to transition to profitability and generate consistent positive cash flows is uncertain.